AI Models Shed Light on Parasite Evolution at the 100th Annual ASP Meeting

 Our talk, titled “AI-driven predictions of phylogenetic trees from zoogeographical data in dactylogyrids (Platyhelminthes: Monogenea),” introduced a novel strategy for using non-phylogenetic data—such as host distribution and climate variables—as external sources of support for phylogenetic inference.

 Dactylogyrids are parasitic flatworms (Monogenea) known for their high host specificity.
 Their limited geographic range, tied closely to their host species, makes them ideal candidates for studying host-parasite coevolution.
-In collaboration with Aline A. Acosta (UNC Charlotte’s Klein Collage of Science, Department of Biological Sciences) and Anastasiia Duchenko (UNC Charlotte’s Dept. of Bioinformatics and Genomics), we developed a modified random forest model that learns to predict parasite clades using zoogeographical data.
+In collaboration with Aline A. Acosta (UNC Charlotte’s Klein College of Science, Department of Biological Sciences) and Anastasiia Duchenko (UNC Charlotte’s Dept. of Bioinformatics and Genomics), we developed a modified random forest model that learns to predict parasite clades using zoogeographical data.
 Our working hypothesis: the better a tree’s topology is predicted by ecological data, the more biologically meaningful it may be.

 This presentation builds directly upon our recent publication in Cladistics (Alves et al., 2025, DOI: 10.1111/cla.12610), where we first demonstrated this approach using proteocephalidean tapeworms.
 There, our model achieved remarkable success—nearly 89% classification accuracy—suggesting that geography and host identity are deeply encoded in the evolutionary signal.